Chart Color Schemes

 Population

-Population growth drivers in Ashfield - South are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Ashfield - South are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Ashfield - South's population is approximately 12,976 as of August 2025.
-This figure represents an increase of 730 people, a 6.0% rise from the 2021 Census which recorded a population of 12,246.
-The change is inferred from the estimated resident population of 12,873 in June 2024 and an additional 155 validated new addresses since the Census date.
-This results in a population density ratio of 6,149 persons per square kilometer, placing Ashfield - South in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
-Over the past decade, ending in 2025, Ashfield - South has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
-Overseas migration was the primary driver of population growth during this period.
+Ashfield - South's population was approximately 12,978 as of November 2025.
+This figure represents an increase of 732 people, a 6.0% rise from the 2021 Census which recorded a population of 12,246.
+The change is inferred from ABS's estimated resident population of 12,873 in June 2024 and an additional 156 validated new addresses since the Census date.
+This results in a population density ratio of 6,150 persons per square kilometer, placing Ashfield - South in the top 10% of national locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Ashfield - South has shown resilient growth patterns with a compound annual growth rate of 0.9%, outperforming its SA4 region.
+Overseas migration was the primary driver of population growth in recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022, with a base year of 2021, are employed.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Future population trends indicate above median growth for statistical areas analysed by AreaSearch, projecting an increase of 2,202 persons by 2041 based on latest population numbers, representing a total increase of 16.2% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth for the area, with an expected expansion of 2,202 persons by 2041 based on latest annual ERP population numbers, reflecting a total increase of 16.2% over the 17-year period.

 Frequently Asked Questions - Population